cleaver-clover/Void-Linux-Desktop/README.md

 appman -c               -> removes all the unnecessary files and folders appman -f               -> list all installed programs
 ```

-### Hardend Firefox

-[GitHub -
-arkenfox/user.js: Firefox privacy, security and anti-tracking: a
-comprehensive user.js template for configuration and hardening](https://github.com/arkenfox/user.js)

-In Void Linux, we can set up LibreWolf or other similar browsers
-through Flatpak, Nix or as an appImage.
-The issue is that some features become hard to set, like password
-manager integration.
-If this is not an issue for you, I recommend using LibreWolf with
-Flatpak or as an appImage.
-It is the best option if the browser doesn't interact with
-other applications.

-To install it, download the repo as a zip (this does not download
-.git and other stuff we don't need) and copy the contents to the folder
-of a desired profile at `~/.mozilla/firefox/<profile_folder>`.
-Then enable that profile at `about:profiles` in Firefox and restart it.

 ### Auto mount additional disks